THE

 of the right to use the arms is within the jurisdiction of the College of

-Arms, the official authority for authorizing English coats-of-arms.
+Arms, the official authority for authorizing English coats of arms.
 The

-by a descendant other than in the eldest male line, as long as some part
+College of Arms can also authorize the use of a variation of the coat of arms by a descendant other than in the eldest male line, as long as some part

 of the arms has been changed.